Brian J. Harris Method

 December 2006

 Alex Samoy-Alvarado and Danny Erickson auditioned for The Academy Drum And Bugle Corps in Phoenix this month.
 Of the dozens of drummers who auditioned, ages 14-21, Danny and Alex (both 15 years old) made it into the final round and were the last two people to be cut before the line was finalized.
 Congratulations on all your hard work, guys.
-I'm sure the want you back for another audition next year, and you'll have another year of chops under your belts.
+I'm sure they want you back for another audition next year, and you'll have another year of chops under your belts.

 Alex McCourt finished his freshman year on the U of A drumline and was awarded Rookie of the Year.
 Great work, Alex!